Skip to main content

 • Simpler and preferred mode for enabling mass exits.

-• Tokens are locked in a special blockchain account when moving FT4 → EVM.
+• FT4 tokens are locked in a special blockchain account when moving from Chromia to EVM.

-• Tokens are released from that account on EVM → FT4.
+• FT4 tokens are released from that account when moving from EVM to Chromia.

 • This ensures total supply is protected against faulty EVM contracts.